“‘For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord” (Isaiah 55:8, NIV).

 Devastated, Dave took a year to recover before starting a new company, Palmer Software.
 Although he made a commitment not to initiate recruitment of his former company’s employees, many approached him because its culture had changed dramatically after his departure.
 Dave’s new business grew steadily.

-In less than a decade, his former company’s revenues shriveled to twenty percent of what they had been when Dave was fired, and it was close to going out of business.
+In less than a decade, his former company’s revenues shrivelled to twenty percent of what they had been when Dave was fired, and it was close to going out of business.
 Their largest customer became dissatisfied with the performance of their most recent software and asked Dave to become their software provider.

 Dave had forgiven Scott and his former leadership team years before and prayed often for them.
-He felt that God wanted him to help Scott, so he had his software engineers analyze their deficient software.
+He felt that God wanted him to help Scott, so he had his software engineers analyse their deficient software.
 They discovered how it could be improved.
 Dave called Scott and told him that for no cost he would help improve the software so that he would not lose the customer.

 Crazy Christianity!
 That’s what some would say.
 Others would add, “Insanity!
 What about greater market share and putting your ruthless competitor out of business?
 What about the bottom line?”